P.E.E.

-P.E.E., occasionally short for Potentially Egregious Error and also known as Pee, was a math rock band from San Francisco, California.
-Active from 1993 to 1999, they released two albums, Now, More Charm and More Tender in 1996 and The Roaring Mechanism in 1999.
-The band disbanded after guitarist/vocalist Jim Stanley and guitarist/co-vocalist Kelly Green, who were dating during the band's duration, broke up.
+P.E.E., occasionally short for Potentially Egregious Error and also known as Pee, is a math rock band from San Francisco, California.
+Originally active from 1993 to 1999, they released two albums, Now, More Charm and More Tender in 1996 and The Roaring Mechanism in 1999.
+The band disbanded after guitarist/vocalist Jim Stanley and guitarist/co-vocalist Kelly Green, who were dating during the band's original duration, broke up.
+In 2025, the band announced "brand new action" in 2026, playing shows together for the first time since 2010.

 History

-In 1993, Jim Stanley and Kelly Green, both guitarists and vocalists, established a band.
+In 1993, Jim Stanley and Kelly Green, both guitarists and vocalists, formed a then-untitled group.
 Prior to their first performance, the duo realized that the group did not have a name.
 They ultimately decided on the name "Pee" spontaneously.
 The two later recruited Andee Connors of J Church and A Minor Forest to play drums.
-They cycled through several bassists before settling on Tiber Scheer of Lowercase.
-This formation would stay the same throughout the rest of the band's time together.
+Bob Albert played bass guitar from the band's inception through the summer of 1996, when Bob left the band and Tiber Scheer of Lowercase joined on bass.
+This formation would stay the same throughout the rest of the band's time together in the 1990s and has remained the same since.

 The band played with several rock bands in the California area.
 For example, they played with emo bands like Boys Life and Jimmy Eat World, as well as opening for bands like Cheap Trick and Neutral Milk Hotel.

 In 1996, the band released their debut album, Now, More Charm and More Tender, on March Records.
 It was reviewed well upon release and received comparisons to Velocity Girl and Archers of Loaf.
 However, it faced some criticism about how short the songs were; many of the songs were under a minute and a half.

-The band mostly regretted naming themselves "Pee" and almost changed their name to "Miracle Research Center Staff", a name that Connors came up with, but ultimately chose not to.
+The band mostly regretted naming themselves Pee and almost changed their name to Miracle Research Center Staff, a name that Connors came up with, but ultimately chose not to.
+They played two shows under the name before reverting back to Pee.
 Despite this, they did release an EP with that name through Honey Bear Records in 1997.
 The release was received with positive reviews, with notes that it sounded more like songs from Now, More Charm with more texture and different tunings.
 It was around the time of this release that the band changed their name to P.E.E., an acronym short for Potentially Egregious Error.